-17.8 Children who are lesbian, gay, bi, trans, queer or questioning (LGBTQ+)

-The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
-However, children who are LGBTQ+ can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.
-The Trust recognises that risks can be compounded where children who are LGBTQ+ lack a trusted adult with whom they can be open.
-It is therefore vital that each school and its members of staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.
+17.8 Children who are lesbian, gay, bisexual, trans, queer or questioning, intersex or asexual (LGBTQIA+) The fact that a child or a young person may be LGBTQIA+ is not in itself an inherent risk factor for harm.
+However, children who are LGBTQIA+ can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTQIA+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQIA+.
+The Trust recognises that risks can be compounded where children who are LGBTQIA+ lack a trusted adult with whom they can be open.
+It is therefore vital that each school and its members of staff endeavour to reduce the additional barriers faced and provide a culture for them to speak out or share their concerns with members of staff.
+Staff will support children or young people who are LGBTQIA+ on a case-by-case basis, ensuring that the child's best interests are kept front and centre.